elmarmertens/CCMMoutlierVAR-code/README.md

 ## General notes

 - All scripts set the MATLAB path to point to toolboxes in `matlabtoolbox`.
-In addition, most scripts collect output in a temporary directory, which is by default created as subfolder `foo` within the main directory.
-Edit `localtemp.m` to change the location of this temp directory.
-Output is collected in a LaTeX file, which is also compiled at the end of each script (provided a LaTeX installation can be found on the path).
-To control the compilation of output, please edit `finishwrap.m`.
-To avoid collecting output files, comment out the call to `initwrap` in each script (and make sure to define instead a variable called `wrap` that is set to empty).
+- In addition, most scripts collect output (in form of LaTeX tables and figures) in a temporary directory, which is by default created as subfolder `foo` within the main directory.
+Figures and tables are also inserted in a LaTeX file, which is compiled at the end of each script (provided a LaTeX installation can be found on the path).
+-- Edit `localtemp.m` to change the location of the temp directory that contains the LaTeX output -- To control whether to compile this output with LaTeX (or not), please edit `finishwrap.m`.
+-- To avoid collecting output files, comment out the call to `initwrap` in each script (and make sure to define instead a variable called `wrap` that is set to empty).

 - Model names in paper and code: